EllisV/website/src/_drafts/oxid-symfony-dependencyinjection.md

 {% endhighlight %}

 Now we can easily get objects which are in object container without caring about dependencies.
 Code becomes more maintainable because we have only the one place where we write a recipe how those objects are dependent on each other.

+## Symfony DependencyInjection Component

+As we have mentioned in the first part of this post series, there are dedicated projects which tackles specific problems and helps us not to reinvent the wheel.
+We have described a very simple usage of object container above but in most cases we want more from our object container, e.g. pass and use parameters or create object container from configuration file.

+> Symfony DependencyInjection component allows you to standardize and centralize the way objects are constructed in your application.

+Or to put this in other words: Symfony DependencyInjection provides us with tools to create object container.
+We install this component via Composer (if you do not have Composer in your project read [Part 1]({% post_url 2015-08-04-oxid-symfony-composer %}) of this post series) by requiring `symfony/dependency-injection`.
+Example usage of Symfony DependencyInjection:

+{% highlight php startinline=true %}
+use Symfony\Component\DependencyInjection\ContainerBuilder;
+use Symfony\Component\DependencyInjection\Reference;

+$container = new ContainerBuilder();

+$container->register('http_client', 'HttpClient');
+$container->register('yahoo_weather_parser', 'YahooWeatherParser');

+$container
+    ->register('yahoo_weather_service', 'YahooWeatherService')
+    ->addArgument(new Reference('http_client'))
+    ->addArgument(new Reference('yahoo_weather_parser'));

+$weatherService = $container->get('yahoo_weather_service');
+{% endhighlight %}

+Now we can simply not worry about technical implementation of object container on your own.
+As we have a huge community doing maintenance for us.

+### Container From Configuration File

+We can use configuration files instead of describing object relations in PHP code.
+It is recommended to describe object relations in configuration files even for small applications as it is more readable.
+To be able to achieve that we must install Symfony Config component and Symfony Yaml if you want your configration to be in yaml format.
+Example code:

+{% highlight php startinline=true %}
+use Symfony\Component\DependencyInjection\ContainerBuilder;
+use Symfony\Component\Config\FileLocator;
+use Symfony\Component\DependencyInjection\Loader\YamlFileLoader;

+$container = new ContainerBuilder();
+$loader = new YamlFileLoader($container, new FileLocator(__DIR__));
+$loader->load('services.yml');
+{% endhighlight %}

+And configuration file:

+{% highlight yaml %}
+services:
+  http_client:
+    class: HttpClient

+  yahoo_weather_parser:
+    class: YahooWeatherParser

+  yahoo_weather_service:
+    class: YahooWeatherService
+    arguments: ['@http_client', '@yahoo_weather_parser']
+{% endhighlight %}

+We can have lots of configuration files.
+This gives us an ability to group them.

+### Container Compilation and Extensions

+Symfony DependencyInjection component allows us to compile object container.
+There are various of reasons why we want to do this, such as: better performance or checking for potential errors.

+Object container can be compiled by calling `compile` method on `ContainerBuilder` object.

+If we are compiling our container we have an ability to have extensions.
+The main purpose of extension is to register new services.
+Extensions gives us an ability to have modular application.

+## Symfony DependencyInjection in OXID

+Symfony DependencyInjection component has way more capabilities than we have reviewed so far.
+We only did brief introduction to make you understand why and how to use it.
+Read more about Symfony DependencyInjection component read at [official website](http://symfony.com/doc/current/components/dependency_injection/introduction.html).

+TBD